TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 25/Isaiah 25.1.md

 ---

-O Jehovah, thou art my God; I will exalt thee, I will praise thy name; for thou hast done wonderful things, [even] counsels of old, in faithfulness [and] truth.
+Yahweh, you are my God.
+I will exalt you!
+I will praise your name, for you have done wonderful things, things planned long ago, in complete faithfulness and truth.